This post was originally published in Sept. 2019 and was updated in April 2021.

 What is short-term counseling?

-Short-term counseling is sometimes called brief counseling.
+Short-term counseling is sometimes called brief counseling or brief therapy.
 It’s usually defined as a period of therapy spanning 12 sessions or less.

 Here’s how short-term counseling and long-term therapy are different: